FortiGate

 GA releases are the most common kind of firmware image a FortiGate administrator will interact with, however other build classifications do exist.

-Special builds are an example of a supported firmware release that is not GA.
+• Special builds are an example of a supported firmware release that is not GA.
 They have a Major and Minor Version, but may or may not have a corresponding Patch Version.
 Such builds can exist to ‘fill the gap’ for uncommon issues that are not reasonable to address in a GA release.
 Like GA releases, special builds have undergone QA testing.
-If an issue is identified as fixed in a particular special build, Fortinet TAC may provide a customer with the matching firmware image under an existing support contract.
+Fortinet TAC may provide customers with the appropriate firmware image under an existing support contract if an issue is identified as fixed in a particular special build.

-FIPS-CC images are specialized images for environments with specific compliance requirements.
+• FIPS-CC images are specialized images for environments with a specific compliance requirement.
 They use a different versioning scheme from the one discussed in this article.
 See 'How to Verify if a FortiOS FIPS-CC Image is Certified or Patched' for more details.